SyncfusionExamples/How-to-perform-sorting-in-Syncfusion-Flutter-DataTable/README.md

 # Sorting

-This applicaton shows how to perform Sorting, Multi-sorting and Tri-state sorting by using Flutter DataGrid Widget.
+This applicaton shows how to sort one or more columns with tri-state sorting in Flutter DataGrid.

 For more information, refer the below link,
 [User guide documentation](https://help.syncfusion.com/flutter/datagrid/sorting)